grantcoz/cse15l-lab-reports/lab-report-3-week-6.md

 ![](Captures/Lab-reports/lab-report-3-week-6/Capture4.png)

-### how where the private key you made is stored on your user account (but not its contents) as a screenshot.
+### Show where the private key you made is stored on your user account as a screenshot.

 ![](Captures/Lab-reports/lab-report-3-week-6/Capture5.png)